Wall Street rises on US-China trade optimism

 May promised on Wednesday to step down before the next parliamentary election due in 2022, hoping to win over wavering lawmakers before a no-confidence vote triggered by Brexit supporters.

-Advancing issues outnumbered declining ones on the NYSE by a 2.69-to-1 ratio; on Nasdaq, a 2.48-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.69-to-1 ratio; on Nasdaq, a 2.48-to-1 ratio favoured advancers.

-The S&P 500 posted 14 new 52-week highs and 6 new lows; the Nasdaq Composite recorded 21 new highs and 141 new lows.
+The S&P 500 posted 14 new 52-week highs and six new lows; the Nasdaq Composite recorded 21 new highs and 141 new lows.

-(Additional reporting by Charles Mikolajczak in New York, Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski)